 From munching on eggs and dunking down a herbal margarita to gulping down eggs and some bananas, we bring you some of the best tried and tested cures for a hangover.
 How can we be sure, you ask?
 Because we spoke to the inveterates who've been down with a headache hell too many times than they'd care to remember, and emerged shiny and new each time.
 Happy New Year, dear readers!
+Can't read this without the words swimming up at you?
+Don't worry, help is at hand.
+And we'll keep it short.
+If all you want to do this Sunday is recover (help your liver process the toxins left over from alcohol metabolism) don't reach out for a glass of beer.
+Drinking more alcohol will only give your liver more toxins to deal with.
+Try out these tried and tested home remedies culled from the recipe books of the highly experienced, instead.
+Eggs (lots of them): Bacon and eggs may be the classic combination, but greasy bacon is more a pre-hangover food than a post-hangover one.
+Fatty foods line the stomach, and help absorb the alcohol, however, it's probably best to avoid them the day after a party.
+Eggs, however, have high amounts of cysteine, an amino acid that breaks down toxins left over after the alcohol's been broken down in the body.
+Banana with milk: Yes we know, it sounds heavy.
+But you'll be surprised at how hungry you'll find yourself when you lay your hands on some wholesome fruit that's energy-giving, electrolyte-replacing and light on the tummy.
 What's even better is a banana milkshake.
 Bananas are rich in potassium that alcohol's diuretic effect depletes your body of.
 Kiwi fruit would be a welcome addition.
 Tip: Add a dash of honey, instead of sugar to sweeten up the shake.

 You'll need two teaspoons of Angostura bitters, a dash of lime juice, 60 ml of Orange juice, 10 mint leaves, crushed ice.
 Mix ingredients, top up with ice and add the bitters at the end.